Funeral

 A funeral is a ceremony connected with the final disposition of a corpse, such as a burial or cremation, with the attendant observances.
-Funerary customs comprise the complex of beliefs and practices used by a culture to remember and respect the dead, from interment, to various monuments, prayers, and rituals undertaken in their honor.
+Funerary customs comprise the complex of beliefs and practices used by a culture to remember and respect the dead, from interment, to various monuments, prayers, and rituals undertaken in their honour.
 Customs vary between cultures and religious groups.
+For a dedicated overview of contemporary Australian practices, see Funeral rituals and trends in Australia.
 Funerals have both normative and legal components.
 Common secular motivations for funerals include mourning the deceased, celebrating their life, and offering support and sympathy to the bereaved; additionally, funerals may have religious aspects that are intended to help the soul of the deceased reach the afterlife, resurrection or reincarnation.

 The funeral usually includes a ritual through which the corpse receives a final disposition.
-Depending on culture and religion, these can involve either the destruction of the body (for example, by cremation or sky burial) or its preservation (for example, by mummification or interment).
+Depending on culture and religion, these can involve either the destruction of the body (for example, by cremation, sky burial, decomposition, disintegration or dissolution) or its preservation (for example, by mummification).
 Differing beliefs about cleanliness and the relationship between body and soul are reflected in funerary practices.
-A memorial service (or celebration of life) is a funerary ceremony that is performed without the remains of the deceased person.
+A memorial service (service of remembrance or celebration of life) is a funerary ceremony that is performed without the remains of the deceased person.
+In both a closed casket funeral and a memorial service, photos of the deceased representing stages of life would be displayed on an altar.
+Relatives or friends would give out eulogies in both services as well.

+Etymology

 The word funeral comes from the Latin funus, which had a variety of meanings, including the corpse and the funerary rites themselves.
 Funerary art is art produced in connection with burials, including many kinds of tombs, and objects specially made for burial like flowers with a corpse.

 Overview

-Funeral rites are as old as human culture itself, pre-dating modern Homo sapiens and dated to at least 300,000 years ago.
-For example, in the Shanidar Cave in Iraq, in Pontnewydd Cave in Wales and at other sites across Europe and the Near East, archaeologists have discovered Neanderthal skeletons with a characteristic layer of flower pollen.
+Funeral rites pre-date modern Homo sapiens and dated to at least 300,000 years ago.
+For example, in the Shanidar Cave in Iraq, in Pontnewydd Cave in Wales and at other sites across Europe and the Near East, Archaeologists have discovered Neanderthal skeletons with a characteristic layer of flower pollen.
 This deliberate burial and reverence given to the dead has been interpreted as suggesting that Neanderthals had religious beliefs, although the evidence is not unequivocal – while the dead were apparently buried deliberately, burrowing rodents could have introduced the flowers.

 Substantial cross-cultural and historical research document funeral customs as a highly predictable, stable force in communities.
 Funeral customs tend to be characterized by five "anchors": significant symbols, gathered community, ritual action, cultural heritage, and transition of the dead body (corpse).